bbc/device-identification-data/README.md

 ## Test It

-run `npm test` to check the data against the schema provided.˜
+run `npm test` to check the data against the schema provided.